Anomander Rake, from the Gardens of the Moon collectors edition.

 Sergeant Hellian, the constantly drunk watchwoman-turned-soldier, is quite formidable a Drunken Master without any help, but at the climax of The Bonehunters, she receives the Lady's Pull when she drunkenly decides to swim through the harbor of Malaz City to hunt for more liquor.
 Whether she is a permanent investment or not is left unclear.

-Break the Cutie: Felisin Paran.
-Forced into a life of slavery and prostitution by her own sister, enduring an epic journey across oceans and desert, being possessed and finally impaled by her own sister
+Break the Cutie: Felisin Paran is forced into a life of slavery and prostitution by her own sister, enduring an epic journey across oceans and desert, being possessed and finally impaled by her own unwitting sister.

 Chekhov's Gunman: This series is in love with this trope.
 First mentions about Icarium and Gothos are in the first novel, but they appear in story in the second.
 The most significant is the crucified dragon found in House Of Chains.